takac/europython-notes/memory-in-python.markdown

     sys.getsizeof(obj)

-Object interning, pointers to objects, reuse pointers Preallocated interned objects, instead of 'costly' alloc
+- Object interning, pointers to objects, reuse pointers
+- Preallocated interned objects, instead of 'costly' alloc
-Caveat: implementation specific
+- Caveat: implementation specific
-May change in future and therefore not documented
+- May change in future and therefore not documented

 Interned
-ints: -5 to 257
+- ints: -5 to 257
-strs: empty and 1 length strings unicode same empty tuples
+- strs: empty and 1 length strings
+- unicode same
+- empty tuples

-Use `intern` builtin (sys in py3) call to manually intern objects such as strings Intern gives a reference to an interned string.
+Use `intern` builtin (sys in py3) call to manually intern objects such as strings.
+Intern gives a reference to an interned string.

 #### Benefits
-Performance gains on dictionary lookups
+- Performance gains on dictionary lookups
-Reduce memory usage
+- Reduce memory usage

-Mutable Containers
+#### Mutable Containers
-Good strategies will slightly over allocate memory needed Occasionally shrink for over allocated memory
+- Good strategies will slightly over allocate memory needed
+- Occasionally shrink for over allocated memory
-Cheap to add at end of arrays, expensive to put in middle
+- Cheap to add at end of arrays, expensive to put in middle

-Dictionary's and Sets
+#### Dictionary's and Sets
-2/3 cap overallocation
+- 2/3 cap overallocation
-if elements < 50000, quadruple cap
+- if elements < 50000, quadruple cap

 Memory allocation
 best memory allocation for new classes with slots, listadata, tupledata, namedtule,

 python GC
-Referencing counting with cycle detection overloading `__del__()` can be dangerous
+- Referencing counting with cycle detection
+- overloading `__del__()` can be dangerous

-psutil - inspecing sys utils
+- psutil - inspecing sys utils
-get process information
+- get process information
-psutil.Process(os.getpid('thing'))
+- psutil.Process(os.getpid('thing'))

 memory_profiler
 line by line profiler